April 25 - May 5, 2026

 You can ask Intrepid to help you plan travel and chat about options in the dedicated Sole Sister Ramblers trip WhatsApp Group.

-When you book, they will take a deposit and the final balance will be due 70 days before departure.
+When you book, Intrepid will ask for a deposit and the final balance will be due 90 days before departure.

 You will have access to a personal Intrepid portal, which you can log in to and pay money off when you feel like it before the final balance is due.

-Intrepid will send a payment link, but if you prefer to speak to them, you can choose to do that instead.
+Intrepid will send a payment link, but if you prefer to pay directly to them via an in-person agent, you can choose to do that instead.

 Intrepid Travel is focused on balancing purpose with profit.
 In 2018, they formalized this commitment by becoming a certified B Corporation.